iamprabhu0/ahk_scripts/README.md

 # ahk_scripts

-Some stolen from others, some inspired from others and some of my own.
+Some stolen from others and some of my own.

 all are v2.